Diversity and Inclusion in Clinical Trials

 NIH Minority Health & Health Disparities Strategic Plan 2021-2025

-- Goal 7: Ensure appropriate representation of minority and other health disparity populations in NIH-funded research
+- Goal 7: Ensure appropriate representation of minority and other population experiencing health disparities in NIH-funded research

 - Goal 8: Promote evidence-based community engagement, dissemination, and implementation of minority health and health disparities research best practices